 - Citālāgi Amāvāsyā – Citālāgi Amāvāsyā is a special festival that is celebrated in the month of Srāvaṇa (July-August)

 - Gahma Purṇimā – Gamha Purṇimā otherwise known as Rākṣi Purṇimā comes on the full moon day of Srāvaṇa (July-August).

 - Suniā – Festival Suniā is held on the 12th day of the bright fortnight of the month of Bhādrapada (September).

 - Autumnal Durgā Pūjā – Held in the month of Āsvina (September – October)

 - Rathayātrā – In the month of Āśvina (September-October), the wooden chariot of Goddess Biraja is placed in front of the lion’s gate.

 - Lākhavindhā – The Lākhavindhā ceremony is held at the midnight of the Mahānavami day.

 - Kumāra Purṇimā – Kumāra Purṇimā festival is held on the full moon day of Āsvina (September-October).

 - Dipāvali – On the evening of Kāli pūjā in the month of November,

-- Prathamāṣṭami – It is a tradition in Odisha that the day of Prathamāṣṭami in November, the eldest sons and daughters wear new clothes and takes a special and delicious cake with turmeric aroma named ‘Enḍurī’.
+- Prathamāṣṭami – It is a tradition in Odisha that on the day of Prathamāṣṭami in November, the eldest sons and daughters wear new clothes and take a special and delicious cake with turmeric aroma named ‘Enḍurī’.